-We often hear the saying that child welfare professionals should "start where the client is."
+We often hear the saying that child welfare professionals should "start where the client is", or, "meet the client where they are."
 But what does that really mean?
-It means we need to identify where a person is with their motivation for change, meet them at that stage, and use stagematched support skills and strategies to help them move forward.
+It means we need to identify where a person is with their motivation for change, meet them at that stage, and use stage-matched support skills and strategies to help them move forward.